-1) Slow the breath down.
-By tightening the larynx in the throat we restrict airflow.
-This has the effect of slowing the rate at which we breathe and gives us greater control over our breath.
-By changing the way we breathe, we can potentially change the way we feel.
-Slowing down the exhalation makes us feel calmer and more relaxed.
+1) You slow the breath down.
+Physiologically you are tightening the larynx in the throat to restrict airflow.
+This has the effect of slowing the rate at which you breathe and gives you greater control over your breath.
+By changing the way you breathe, you can potentially change the way you feel.
+Slowing down the exhalation makes you feel calmer and more relaxed.

-2) Breathe into the belly.
-You may recall that when we are stressed, we tend to pull the breath into the chest and breathe rapidly.
+2) The breath moves into the belly.
+When we are stressed, we tend to pull the breath into the chest and breathe rapidly.
 This gives the brain the message that we are under threat, that we need to escape the stressor and therefore the body enters the stress response.
-Slow the breath down and we can enable the breath to move downwards into the belly, suggesting to the brain that we are at rest and can relax.
-Belly breathing utilises the diaphragm rather than the chest, the main respiratory muscle.
+By slowing the breath down, you can enable the breath to move into the belly, suggesting to the brain that you are at rest and can relax.

-3) Greater control over how and where we breathe.
-By slowing the breath down, we can direct the breath to specific areas of the body where there may be tension for instance.
-We can literally learn to breathe the tension away!
+3) You have greater control over how and where you breathe.
+By slowing the breath down, you can direct the breath to specific areas of the body where there may be tension for instance.
+You can literally learn to breathe the tension away!

-4) Heightening self awareness.
-Slowing the rate of breathing slows the rate at which we move.
-Because we use Ujjayi throughout our asana practice and move with the breath, we move more slowly than usual.
-This heightens our self awareness.
-It teaches us more about how we move so that we can make changes and improve our posture.
+4) You gain a heightened sense of self awareness.
+Because we use Ujjayi throughout our asana practice in yoga, we move more slowly than usual.
+This heightens your self awareness.
+It teaches you more about how you move so that you can make changes and improve your posture.

-5) Relax.
-Using Ujjayi, the body enters the relaxation response more quickly.
+5) It allows us to relax.
+When practicing Ujjayi, the body enters the relaxation response more quickly.
 This is because restricting the airflow is thought to 'tone' the Vagus nerve that acts as a brake on the heart, increasing parasympathetic activity such as digestion.